beeware/beeware/docs/tutorial/tutorial-2.rst

 You'll notice that this time, it *doesn't* install dependencies.
 Briefcase can detect that the application has been run before, and to save time, will only run the application.
-If you add new dependencies to your app, you can make sure that they're installed by passing in a ``-d`` option when you run ``briefcase dev``.
+If you add new dependencies to your app, you can make sure that they're installed by passing in a ``-r`` option when you run ``briefcase dev``.

 This should open a GUI window: